 H. The granting or denial of requests to telework shall be made in a fair and equitable manner.

-Section 7 (Training)
+Section 7 – Community Days

 A. Any employee considering participation in the Telework Program is required to complete telework training prior to submitting a "Telework Request and Agreement Form" and an Alternative Worksite Safety Checklist.
 The respective supervisor must also complete the telework training prior to the employee teleworking.
 The telework training can be found via the Employer's online training system.

-A. An employee requesting to work a telework arrangement will submit a signed "Telework Request and Agreement Form" to his or her supervisor.
+A. An employee requesting to work a telework arrangement will submit a signed Telework Agreement to their supervisor.
 The telework agreement documents the terms and conditions of participation in the telework program.
 The agreement must be signed by both parties prior to the start of teleworking.

-D. Consistent with this Article, a supervisor may elect to review telework agreements as the business need arises to insure compliance with this Article, and any modifications to the telework agreement may only be made pursuant to this Article.
+D. Consistent with this Article, a supervisor may elect to review telework agreements as the business need arises to ensure compliance with this Article, and any modifications to the telework agreement may only be made pursuant to this Article.
 The supervisor will discuss the reasons for any modification to the telework agreement with the employee and, upon request, provide the reasons for such revision in writing to the employee.

-E. The employee must submit a new Telework Request when either of the following occurs:
+E. The employee must submit a new telework request when either of the following occurs:

-2. The employee wishes to make any change to the original approved telework arrangement, such as the number of telework days, location of Alternative Worksite, etc.
+2. The employee wishes to make any change to the approved telework arrangement, such as the number of telework days, location of Alternative Worksite, etc.

-Section 9 (Maintaining a Safe Alternative Worksite)
+Section 10 - Maintaining a Safe Alternative Worksite

 A. If the Alternative Worksite is the employee's home, the employee must designate a room or location in their home for placement and use of the work materials.
-An employee will ensure that this alternative work site location is safe and has adequate workspace, lighting, ventilation, temperature controls, telephone service, power, smoke alarms, and security.
-As part of the telework approval process, the employee is required to complete and submit with the telework request form, the SEC SelfCertification Safety Checklist prior to teleworking.
+An employee will ensure that this Alternative Worksite location is safe and has adequate workspace, lighting, ventilation, temperature controls, telephone service, power, smoke alarms, and security.
+As part of the telework approval process, the employee is required to complete and submit with the telework request form, the SEC Self Certification Safety Checklist prior to teleworking.

 B. The Employer reserves the right to inspect the Alternative Worksite during an employee's regularly scheduled tour of duty or at another agreed upon time to ensure proper maintenance of government-owned property and conformance with safety standards.
 The Employer will give reasonable advance notice to the employee of an inspection, generally not less than two (2) workdays.

-D. The Employer will not be liable for damages to a telework employee's personal or real property while the employee is working at an alternative work site, except to the extent the Employer is held liable under the Federal Tort Claims Act or the Military Personnel and Civilian Employees Claims Act.
+D. The Employer will not be liable for damages to a telework employee's personal or real property while the employee is working at an Alternative Worksite, except to the extent the Employer is held liable under the Federal Tort Claims Act or the Military Personnel and Civilian Employees Claims Act.